SAP-archive/dbr-tool/USER_GUIDE.md

 # Document Service Backup Restore Tool

-Document Service Backup/Restore Tool, or simply `dbr`, allows to backup data from the Document Service and restore data to the Document service.
 Backup operation reads your documents from the Document service using the Document Backup service and writes them as extended JSONs to files in a designated directory.
 This directory can be later used for restore process.